 When de Chirico enlisted in the Italian army in 1915, he deployed to Ferrara, where he stayed stationed for the rest of his tour.
 Painting and frequenting institutions such as the Borghese Gallery, his aesthetic vocabulary began to draw heavily from Old Masters such as Peter Paul Rubens, Raphael, and Luca Signorelli.

 De Chirico even went as far as to recreate famous paintings by said masters, adding his own touch to a lengthy art historical tradition.
 These Neo-Classical artworks stray away from the macabre creations supporters had come to expect from the mystic painter, instead indicative of his rejection of contemporary culture.
-De Chirico became a vehement opponent of modern art subsequent his time in Italy.
+De Chirico became a vehement opponent of modern art subsequent to his time in Italy.

 De Chirico’s Neo-Baroque and Neoclassicism